0xWEBMILK/Crypto-View/README.md

 ---

-### Licence
+# Licence
 ```
-This Source Code Form is subject to the terms of the
+The source code in this project is provided under the MIT License.
-Apache License, v.
-2.0.
-If a copyof the Apache License was not distributed with this
+If a copy of the MIT License was not distributed with this file,
-file, You can obtain one at http://www.apache.org/licenses/LICENSE-2.0.
+you can obtain one at https://opensource.org/licenses/MIT.

 Copyright (c) D. Adamson | 0xWEBMILK
 ```